TaxTips.ca

 Tables listing most non-refundable tax credits

-Caregiver amount tax credit may be available if (dependent or non-dependent) parent or grandparent (over 65) lives with you, or if a dependent relative lives with you.
+Caregiver amount tax credit may be available if (dependent or non-dependent) parent or grandparent (over 65) lives with you, or if a dependent relative lives with you - available for all provinces and territories (except BC for 2018 and later years and Ontario and Yukon for 2017 and later years).
+Federal credit (Line 315) replaced by Canada Caregiver Credit for 2017 and later years.
+BC, Ontario and Yukon credits mirror the new federal credit.

-Child amount tax credit for children under 18 - new for 2007
+Child amount tax credit (was line 367) for children under 18 - Federal credit no longer available for 2015 and later taxation years

-Donating capital property can eliminate capital gains or increase your donations limit
+Donating capital property, including securities, can eliminate capital gains or increase your donations limit

 Election to designate the amount of proceeds when capital property is donated